qedric/ethquake/TRADINGVIEW_WEBHOOK_SETUP.md

 ## Security Measures

-### 1. User-Agent Validation (Recommended)
+### 1. IP Whitelist (Primary Security)
-TradingView sends webhooks with a User-Agent header containing "TradingView".
-This is automatically validated.
+The webhook only accepts requests from TradingView's official IP addresses:
+- `52.89.214.238`
+- `34.212.75.30`
+- `54.218.53.128`
+- `52.32.178.7`

-### 2. Secret Token in Message
+### 2. Secret Token in Message (Additional Security)
 Include a secret token in your alert message and set the environment variable:
 ```bash
 TRADINGVIEW_WEBHOOK_SECRET=your_secret_token_here
 ```

+### 3. User-Agent Validation (Fallback)
+TradingView sends webhooks with a User-Agent header containing "TradingView".
+This is validated as a fallback when no secret is configured.

-### 3. Timestamp Validation (Replay Attack Prevention)
+### 4. Timestamp Validation (Replay Attack Prevention)
 All webhook requests must include a `timestamp` field.
 Requests older than 5 minutes are rejected to prevent replay attacks.

 ## TradingView Pine Script Setup